cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 ### Positive

 Using the sequenced integer ID, we take advantage of data locality in the bTree and it leads to performance improvements.
+Also it can reduce the node size in the storage.

 Removing orphans also provides performance improvements including memory and storage saving.
 Also, it makes it easy to rollback the tree.
 Because we will keep the sequenced segment IDs for the specific version, and we can remove all nodes for which the `nodeKey` is greater than the specified integer value.

 ### Negative

 It requires extra storage to store the node because it should keep `leftNodeKey` and `rightNodeKey` to iterate the tree.
-Instead, we can delete the `version` in the node and reduce the key size.
+Instead, we can delete the `version`, `leftHash` and `rightHash` fields in the node and reduce the key size.

 It can't delete the old nodes for the specific version due to removing orphans.
 But it makes `rollback` easier and it makes it possible to remove old nodes through `import` and `export` functionalities.
 The `export` will restruct the tree to make node IDs to a sequenced segment like (1 ... node_sieze).